davestewart/davestewart-content/content/blog/programming/nuxt-layers/index.md

 ### Example

-For example, a small personal site might be structured as follows:
+For example, a small personal site might be organised as follows:

 ```
 +- src